openbot-tech/core/README.md

 # Prerequisits

+### OSX or Linux
+You need to run the both from OSX or Linux.
+If you are using Microsoft, setup a virtual machine.

 ### Docker

-To run the project you need to install [Docker](https://www.docker.com/) and docker-compose
+To run the project you need to install [Docker](https://www.docker.com/) including docker-compose

 ### Bittrex